-Mahmoody started his undergraduate studies in Sharif University's computer Engineering department in 2000.
-He started his PhD in Princeton in 2005 and after that in 2010 joined Cornell as a postdoctoral associate.
+Bio: Mahmoody started his undergraduate studies in Sharif University's Computer Engineering Department in 2000.
+He started his PhD in Princeton in 2005 and in 2010 joined Cornell as a postdoctoral associate.
 In 2013 he joined University of Virginia as an assistant professor.
 In 2014 he received NSF Career Award to work on "Separations in Cryptograhy".
+In 2019 he became an associate professor of Computer Science.

 Wu Prize for Excellence2009

-On the Impossibility of Cryptography with Tamperable Randomness.
-International Cryptography Conference (Crypto) 2014.
-Invited to Algorithmica Journal.
-Mohammad Mahmoody, Per Austrin, Kai-Min Chung, Rafael Pass, and Karn Seth.
+On the Impossibility of Cryptography with Tamperable Randomness, Algorithmica 2017 Mohammad Mahmoody, Per Austrin, Kai-Min Chung, Rafael Pass, and Karn Seth.

 Computational Complexity (Undergrad)Spring 2014